EC-Release/web-ui/docs/WebUI_Kt_Document.md

 * relpace all ajax call with random URl e.g https://dive-ec-gateway.run.aws-usw02-dev.ice.predix.io/health and mark data with proper JSON as per Ajax request or logic to run frontend Html pages with react js

-* To open index.html page of project you need to open CMD command prompt  and need to execute below cammand with you repository path
+* To open index.html page of project on your browser you need to open CMD command prompt  and need to execute below cammand with you repository path
  "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-web-security --user-data-dir="project directory path" so its remove Origin access error on front end